hammadahmad120/Basic-Auth-BE/README.md

 ## Installation
 - You need to have mongodb installed and running
 - At same level of .env.example create .env.local file and copy .env.example content in it
+- -> NOTE <- if you want to verify captcha for sign in and sign up endpoints, uncomment RECAPTCHA_SECRET_KEY in your .env.local file and place your google secret key, by default it commented in .env.local file so captcha will not be verified by backend services and is disabled

-NOTE: Used mongo db credentials without username and password for simplicity, you can update those credentials based on your need
+NOTE: Used mongo db credentials without username and password for simplicity, you can update those credentials based on your mongodb setup

 OPTIONAL: Install @nestjs/cli globally if required by running following command npm i -g @nestjs/cli